Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Levels of Robustness in DST

-Targeted feature dropout~\cite{xu2014targeted} has already been used successfully to stabilise DST training and improve overall performance~\cite{chao2019bert, heck-etal-2020-trippy}, also known as slot value dropout (SVD) in that context.
+Targeted feature dropout~\cite{xu2014targeted} has already been used successfully in the form of slot value dropout (SVD) to stabilise DST model training~\cite{chao2019bert, heck-etal-2020-trippy}.
 During training, SVD replaces tokens of extractable values in their context by a special token $x_{\mathrm{UNK}}$ with a certain probability.
-The representation of this token amalgamates the contextual representations of all tokens that are not in the encoder's vocabulary $V_{\mathrm{enc}}$ and therefore carries little semantic meaning.
+The representation of $x_{\mathrm{UNK}}$ amalgamates the contextual representations of all tokens that are not in the encoder's vocabulary $V_{\mathrm{enc}}$ and therefore carries little semantic meaning.

-We advance the idea of SVD and propose a variation that we call token dropout.
 Instead of randomly replacing target tokens with $x_{\mathrm{UNK}}$, we use random tokens from a frequency-sorted $V_{\mathrm{enc}}$.
-Specifically, a target token is replaced with probability $p_{\mathrm{td}}$ by a token $x_k \in V_{\mathrm{enc}}$, where $k$ is drawn from a uniform distribution $\mathcal{U}(1, K)$.
+Specifically, a target token is replaced with probability $p_{\mathrm{tn}}$ by a token $x_k \in V_{\mathrm{enc}}$, where $k$ is drawn from a uniform distribution $\mathcal{U}(1, K)$.
 Since the least frequent tokens in $V_{\mathrm{enc}}$ tend to be nonsensical, we use a cut-off $K \ll |V_{\mathrm{enc}}|$ for $k$.
-The idea behind token dropout is to avoid a train-test discrepancy.
+The idea behind this \emph{token noising} is to avoid a train-test discrepancy.
 With SVD, $x_{\mathrm{UNK}}$ is occasionally presented as target during training, but the model will always encounter valid tokens during inference.
-With token dropout, this mismatch does not occur.
-Further, token dropout increases the variety of observed training samples, while SVD potentially reduces variety given the chance to produce duplicate utterances by masking with a placeholder.
+With token noising, this mismatch does not occur.
+Further, token noising increases the variety of observed training samples, while SVD potentially produces duplicate inputs by masking with a placeholder.

 \paragraph{History Dropout}